paracrawl/keops/migration/MIGRATION.md

     * env.py
     * versions/

-Then, replace the following line:
+Then, replace the following line in `env.py`:

     target_metadata = None